 Finally, being an essential element of the fountain pen, the nib has undergone some constructive variations by companies.
 Initially there was a differentiation carried out mainly in the construction materials of the body and the tip, but until the '30s has always remained virtually identical in form and function.
 The first significant diversification was the one introduced by Eversharp in 1932, with the variable flexibility nib called "Adjustable Point" equipped with a slider.
 But the most significant changes began in 1941, with the market release of the Parker 51, which marked the debut of the hooded nib.
 From then on there were evolutions such as the conical nib of the Triumph, the various versions of the winged nib from Wing-flow onwards, or the particular "inlaid nib'" introduced with the PFM.

-- malleable (see ) is meaning a very soft material, easy to deform without losing its mechanical properties, in essence the exact opposite of strength and flexibility, gold is one of the most malleable materials that exist.
+- malleable (see this Wikipedia entry) is meaning a very soft material, easy to deform without losing its mechanical properties, in essence the exact opposite of strength and flexibility, gold is one of the most malleable materials that exist.

 - by classically it is meant referring to the initial period of the spread of the fountain pen, this type of classification has now virtually disappeared.